coolball666/CampusGuide/README.md

             {
                 "to":"// Destination of this edge",
-                "method":["// Array, declare the transport mathod of this edge"], "length":["// Array, declare the road length of each method mentioned above, must have the same length of "method" "]
+                "method":["// Array, declare the transport mathod of this edge"], "length":["// Array, declare the road length of each method mentioned above, must have the same length of 'method' "]
             }
         ],
         "type":["// Array, declare the scenery type of this location"],